 If you’ve been following Robin Black long enough then you aren’t surprised by his thoughts.
 In the breakdown, he doesn’t rely upon the tired cliches that we have been hearing constantly since the saga began, by arguing that Conor is younger, bigger, stronger, more powerful and thus anything is possible in spite of Mayweather’s superior boxing skills.
 Rather, he comes at the argument from a more philosophical angle.

-In the breakdown, Black suggest that McGregor’s greatest asset in this fight is the fact that he is not immersed in boxing or influenced so strongly by it’s rigid nature or fixated on it’s traditions.
+In the breakdown, Black suggest that McGregor’s greatest asset in this fight is the fact that he is not learning to box immersed in boxing or influenced so strongly by it’s rigid nature or fixated on it’s traditions.

 “You know who should have invented Airbnb?
 Marriott Hotels,” says Black, starting a strange metaphor.
 “But they didn’t, because they’re so far up their own ass in the micro of running hotels that they could never, ever see outside of where they are.
 So, change instead comes from some eggheads down in Silicon Valley.”